On three domination-based identification problems in block graphs: Lower bounds

+\begin{lemma} For a connected block graph $G$ and a code $C$ of $G$, the auxiliary graph $F_C(G)$ is a forest. \end{lemma}

-Indeed, consider the graph $H$ having as vertex set $V_3\cup \{u_1,u_2,...,u_k\}$ where $u_1$, $u_2$,... $u_k$ are $k$ new vertices.
-For each vertex $x$ in $V_3$, add an edge between $x$ and $u_i$ if $x$ is adjacent to a vertex of $C_i$.
-If there is a cycle in $H$, there would be a cycle in $G$ involving two vertices of different connected components $C_i$ and $C_j$.
-By definition of a block graph, this cycle has to induce a clique, but then $C_i$ and $C_j$ have to be in the same connected component in $G[C]$, a contradiction.
-Thus $H$ is a (bipartite) tree.
-Since any vertex in $V_3$ connects at least two vertices $u_i$ and $u_j$, there are at most $k-1$ such vertices. $\Diamond$
+\begin{proof} If there is a cycle in $F_C(G)$, there would be a cycle in $G$ involving two vertices of different connected components $G[C_i]$ and $G[C_j]$, say.
+By the definition of a block graph, the latter cycle in $G$ has to induce a complete subgraph in $G$.
+However, that would imply that $G[C_i]$ and $G[C_j]$ must be the same component of $G[C]$ which is a contradiction.
+Thus, $F_C(G)$ is cycle-free and, hence, is a forest. \end{proof}